dhuss42/ft_irc/progress_maustel.md

 ----- questions for david ------
 - look for transcendence partner?
-- sendMsg and response/error should actually be server functions
+- sendMsg and response/error should actually be server functions or call it receiveMsg

 ## General Info